JHardeman/simpleFizzBuzz/README.md

 For each multiple of 5, print "Buzz" instead of the number

-For numbers which are multiples of 3 AND 5, print "FizzBuzz" insread of the number
+For numbers which are multiples of 3 AND 5, print "FizzBuzz" instead of the number